SkymindIO/skil-clients/javascript/docs/DefaultApi.md

 <a name="predictwithpreprocess"></a>
 # **predictwithpreprocess**
-> Prediction predictwithpreprocess(body, deploymentName, modelName)
+> Prediction predictwithpreprocess(body, deploymentName, versionName, modelName)

 Preprocesses the input and run inference on it